 (Please note the hotel is £73.50 per person per night regardless of whether the room is shared or single occupancy.)

-Pack 1 is now available to download below.
-Please ensure your bring a printed or electronic copy with you to National Assembly.Pack 1
+Pack 1 and Pack 2 are now available to download below.
+Please ensure you bring a printed or electronic copy of both with you to National Assembly.Pack 1 Pack 2

 Future National Assemblies